thakaresanika6-coder/Capstone-/README.md

  Usage
 1. Clone or download this repository.
 2. Open the PDF to review the complete project design and implementation phases.
 3. Can be used as a reference for Salesforce Certification, academic projects, or interview preparation.

- Author Sanika.P.Thakare